Jess Trend: North Melbourne

 Trend was signed by North Melbourne as a free agent during the expansion club signing period in 2018.
 She made her debut in the club's inaugural match, a 36-point victory over Carlton at North Hobart Oval in the opening round of the 2019 season.

 Fremantle/Hawthorn VFLW

 In the AFL trade period in August 2020, ahead of the 2021 season, Trend was traded to Fremantle.
 Later that year however Trend was placed on an inactive list to pursue non-football related opportunities and so returned to Victoria.
 She joined in the VFL Women's (VFLW) competition and was made captain of the club for the 2021 season.
 At the end of the 2021 season, she was delisted by Fremantle.

-On April 27, 2021, it was revealed that Trend will be a housemate on the 2021 season of Big Brother Australia where she finished in 11th place after being evicted on day 45 after 41 days in the house.
+On April 27, 2021, it was revealed that Trend would be a housemate on the 2021 season of Big Brother Australia where she finished in 11th place after being evicted on day 45 after 41 days in the house.